 My personal opinion about Gdańsk

-The Best Place to Live in Poland: Gdynia
+The Best City in Poland to Live in: Gdynia

 Best evaluated factors: Public transportation (39% consider it a positive factor) and natural environment (36%).